Illusive7Man/ObservableForms/README.md

 ## Demos
 These demos will try to cover as many scenarios as possible, such as:
+- disabling/enabling form controls
+- adding / removing controls from the DOM
 - changing element's types
-- disabling/enabling form controls
-- removing controls from the DOM
+- creating controls from non-input elements
-- adding new controls to the DOM
 - handling [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)
 - changing form's data / resetting
 - handling arrays

 _Note: These demos are hosted on codesandbox, and code behind the forms can be accessed using the "Open Sandbox" button.
 Fullscreen view is preferable, considering the style of validation messages.
-Styling will be configurable in the future versions._<br/>
+Styling will be configurable in the future versions, but for now, it can be turned off, so a custom implementation can be used._<br/>

 ### Demo 1 - "A standard form"
-A JavaScript project covering a lot of library's functionalities, and shows how to integrate type checking into JavaScript code.<br/>
+A JavaScript project covering a lot of library's functionalities, and showing how to integrate type checking into JavaScript code.<br/>
 [Demo 1](https://b1h75.csb.app/)

 _Note: that CodeSandbox has some built-in js bundler that allows non-standard imports in .js files.
-Below those imports are comments on how they should be used plain .js files._<br/>
+Below those imports are comments on how they should be used plain .js files._
 <br/>
 ### Demo 2 - "Custom made"
 A TypeScript project covering custom form controls.
 Also demonstrates support for Web Components.<br/>